 NOTE: You may need to get certified with something called the TEFL certificate which isn’t that hard to get and does not take that long to get.
 You may even be able to take the class online within a matter of months for less than $800.

-If you have some skill that you can do from anywhere in the world from your laptop than you have what is called a portable career and you can become a digital nomad.
+You have what is called a portable career and you could become a digital nomad.

 Here are a few examples of freelance jobs you can do while travelling.